cunnie/docs/backup_vcenter_to_s3.md

 ```
 /usr/local/sbin/vcenter_db_bkup.sh
 ```
-We check S3 to verify that our file was uploaded.
-A lightly-loaded vCenter may have a small 3MB file; a Vblock vCenter will have > 80MB file.
+We check S3 to verify that our files were uploaded.
+A lightly-loaded vCenter may have a small (less than 3MB) files; a Vblock vCenter can easily have > 100MB files.

 [caption id="attachment_29918" align="alignnone" width="434"]<a href="http://pivotallabs.com/wordpress/wp-content/uploads/2014/08/5_databases_on_s3.png"><img src="http://pivotallabs.com/wordpress/wp-content/uploads/2014/08/5_databases_on_s3.png" alt="We check to make sure that the two databases were backed up to our S3 bucket" width="434" height="296" class="size-full wp-image-29918" /></a> We check to make sure that the two databases were backed up to our S3 bucket[/caption]